 Bob has been our sexton since leaving his job as a cook at Plymouth Harbor in 2014.
-He is married to Bob Langlais (our previous Moderator) and they live in Marbella with their two dogs, Baxter (a cocker spaniel) and Bailey (a westie).
+He is married to Bob Langlais (our previous Moderator) and they live in Venice with their two dogs, Baxter (a cocker spaniel) and Bailey (a westie).

 Bob and Bob keep busy by riding their bikes along the Legacy Trail, kayaking on the Intracoastal Waterway, working out at the local gym, and simply walking their two dogs.